LaurentvdBos/podder/README.md

 - Document the structure of `config.ini` and the integration in systemd.
 - Parse `/etc/subuid` and `/etc/subgid` correctly, since one user can have multiple entries.
+- Bind mounts, i.e., mounting directories and files in the layer when it is started.

 I do not want to use any packages besides the standard Python library and I am not interested in developing Podder beyond just "executing containers" (i.e., it